madhubabukencha/resume-filter/README.md

 ## About Resume Filter
-Resume Filter is a web-based application built using the Django Framework to help Human Resource teams.
-You simply upload a PDF resume or a collection of PDF resumes in zip file format, and we extract valuable information for you.
+Searching for required skills in a large amount of resumes is a tedious task for HR teams.
+Resume Filter is a web-based application built using the Django framework to assist Human Resource teams.
+In the Resume Filter app, you simply upload PDF resumes, and we extract valuable information for you.
+Once your documents are processed, you can filter the required skills by using key terms like "Python," "Java," "Sales Manager," etc., and you can download the data in either "Excel" or "CSV" file formats.

 ## Environment Setup
-These steps will help you run this project on your local machine.
+These steps will help you to run this project on your local machine.
 ### Prerequisites
-- Make sure `Python 3.11` or above version installed on your system.
+- Make sure have `Python 3.11` or above version installed on your system.
 ### Create Virtual Environment
 - Create a virtual environment named resume-filter-venv using the following command:
   ```bash